cpruvost/devopsdb/docs/03-devcs-terraform.md

 In order to speed up your work, if you are with Oracle people, we created it for you so you just click on the right menu "Access Service instance".

-Now create an Empty Project called "DevOpsDbx".
+Now create an Empty Private Project called "DevOpsDbx".
 Update the number in the name according to your user number (ex : DevOpsDb1 if you are user1.devops).
+It takes 2 minute to get  it.

 ![Create Empty Project](images/DevCS_Create_Project.png)